aricl/guestbook/README.md

    Conferences

    a.
-Creating a tabular view of all the conferences
+Creating a tabular view of all the conferences DONE

    b.
 Adding a modal form to create conferences